inclusive service delivery africa (ISDA)

 Executive Director, National Indigenous Diabetes Association

-Céleste Thériault is a community leader, advocate and forever learner.
-Her background is in Business Administration and Project Management.
+Céleste Thériault is a community leader, advocate, and forever learner.
+As Executive Director of the National Indigenous Diabetes Association (NIDA), she leads Canada’s only national Indigenous-led diabetes charity, advancing Indigenous health through wholistic, distinction-based approaches that honour the voices of First Nations, Inuit, and Métis peoples.
 She grounds her work in doing what is best for the greater good of community.